mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 does not make that much sense: for example it will usually leave you with nearly empty Views.
 We thus believe that using MVC does more harm than good since it adds unnecessary complexity.
 Therefore this tutorial will not use MVC.

-## 3 Creating a New VOK Project
+## 3 Creating a New VoK Project
 The best way to read this guide is to follow it step by step.
 All steps are essential to run this example application and no additional code or steps are needed.

-By following along with this guide, you'll create a VOK project called blog, a (very) simple weblog.
+By following along with this guide, you'll create a VoK project called blog, a (very) simple weblog.
 Before you can start building the application, you need to make sure that you have Java 8 JDK installed.

 ### 3.1 Prerequisites

 Vaadin-on-Kotlin only requires Java 8 JDK to be installed.
 The example application has Gradle bundled in;
 Gradle will then download everything else (Vaadin, Kotlin, libraries, the Jetty server which is used to run the app from the command line).
-This makes VOK applications really portable since they work flawlessly on any OS and CPU which supports Java 8 - be it Windows, Linux or Mac, on x86, ARM or others.
+This makes VoK applications really portable since they work flawlessly on any OS and CPU which supports Java 8 - be it Windows, Linux or Mac, on x86, ARM or others.

 The example application also uses an embedded Java database called [H2](http://www.h2database.com/html/main.html), so there